Niknu/Thesis_2020/README.md

-# Thesis_2020
+# Folder structure

+## Work_sim_spoof
-This is for simulation spoofing attack on a drone in gazebo with SITL PX4
+This is for simuluation spoofing attack on a drone in gazebo with SITL PX4

+##Thesis
+This is for the thesis where the job is do detect spoofing